PrioritySoftware/PrioritySoftware.github.io/_api/index.md

 layout: api
 ---

-# Priority Javascript API
+# Priority Web SDK

-Priority web API is outtt!!
+Welcome to **Priority**'s Web SDK.

-Check out all the cool and amazing stuff this API offers.
+Use this SDK to develop apps that allow users to perform a variety of actions.
+A few examples:

-You can start a Form, retrieve some rows and display them as you like.
+* Open a Form, retrieve rows and display them however you like.

-You can open a search list and update a field according to the user's choice.
+* Open a search list and update a field based on the user's choice.

-Also we have Direct Activations, Sub Forms, Files and so much more.
+* Run Direct Activations, open sub-level Forms, attach files, and much, much more.

 ## Usage
-You can use the API in two ways: through npm or just include a script in your index.html.
+You can enable access to the SDK in one of two ways - using npm or as a script in your index.html file.
 #### NPM
 [https://www.npmjs.com/package/priority-web-sdk](https://www.npmjs.com/package/priority-web-sdk){:target="_blank"}